What will life be like in the future?

 Finfer explained to me that one microbe took billions of years to evolve the DNA necessary to replicate itself from simple amino acids.
 But that first copying mechanism, DNA, allowed information to be transmitted that much faster.

-Speaking personally, I’m hopeful that our future includes an increased reverence for our physical environment and that as a planet we will find solutions to protect and nurture the natural beauty of the earth.
+Speaking personally, I’m hopeful that our future includes an increased reverence for our physical environment and that as a planet we will find solutions to protect and nurture the earth’s natural beauty.